The Path of Knowing

 This predetermined method is the internal circuit logic of the processor, the set of instructions, which are embedded by the manufacturer of the processor.
 In the case of human intellect, these are the a priori forms, which can be found in created reality, thus enabling the determination of their most important properties.

-2. It recalls the various interrelated characteristics and combines them into the unity of a higher (intellectual) image, thus forming a concept from them.
+Therefore, the intellect is the part of the soul which is capable of abstracting the distinguishing features of things, generating concepts from them, and storing them in the memory.
+Thus, is capable of analysis, division, synthesis, and of assembly. - It recalls the various interrelated characteristics and combines them into the unity of a higher (intellectual) image, thus forming a concept from them.
 In the ancient Greek language, the root of the word “spirit” is πνευμα from πνεω (to blow), or in Latin, spiritus from spiro (to breathe) - derived from the wind in nature, as the wind, although invisible, is indeed perceptible in its effects.
 The spirit is the higher characteristic of the soul, its thinking capacity.

 The basis and essence of the activity of the mind, its controller, is the spirit.
 The spirit, like the wind, is therefore the noblest part of the soul.
 At the same time, the spirit of the human soul cannot exist on its own; it requires the soul to carry it and provides its existence, since it is only a part of the soul.
 During the process of intellectual conception, the mind significantly builds upon already existent knowledge and concepts stored in the memory, which it has to associate with new knowledge according to the epistemological principle; “the similar is recognized by the similar”.